 Build and test your code

-AWS CodeBuild runs your builds in preconfigured build environments that contain the operating system, programming language runtime, and build tools (e.g., Apache Maven, Gradle, npm) required to complete the task.
+Amazon CodeBuild runs your builds in preconfigured build environments that contain the operating system, programming language runtime, and build tools (e.g., Apache Maven, Gradle, npm) required to complete the task.
 You just specify your source code’s location and select settings for your build, such as the build environment to use and the build commands to run during a build.
-AWS CodeBuild builds your code and stores the artifacts into an Amazon S3 bucket, or you can use a build command to upload them to an artifact repository.
-You can create, manage, and initiate build projects using the AWS Management Console, AWS CLIs, or SDKs.
+Amazon CodeBuild builds your code and stores the artifacts into an Amazon S3 bucket, or you can use a build command to upload them to an artifact repository.
+You can create, manage, and initiate build projects using the Amazon Web Services Management Console, Amazon CLIs, or SDKs.

 Preconfigured build environments

 Amazon CodeBuild provides build environments for Java, Python, Node.js, Ruby, Go, Android, PHP, .NET Core for Linux, and Docker.

 See a full list of preconfigured build environments here.

 You can bring your own build environments to use with Amazon CodeBuild, such as for the Microsoft .NET Framework.
 You can package the runtime and tools for your build into a Docker image and upload it to a public Docker Hub repository or Amazon EC2 Container Registry (Amazon ECR).
 When you create a new build project, you can specify the location of your Docker image, and CodeBuild will pull the image and use it as the build project configuration.